Open Actively Recruiting

 - Prior treatment with an mTOR inhibitor, including nab-sirolimus.

-- Recent infection requiring systemic (oral or IV) anti-infective treatment, either ongoing or completed ≤14 days prior to enrollment (except for uncomplicated urinary tract infection or upper respiratory tract infection).
+- Severe (Grade ≥3) ongoing infection requiring parenteral or oral anti-infective treatment, either ongoing or completed ≤7 days prior to enrollment.

 - Patients with primary brain tumors or PEComa.